Brand Stories

 • Antoine LeCoultre: Pioneer of precision watchmaking.

-• Daniel Riedo (2013-2017) and Catherine Renier (since 2018): Focused on innovation while preserving the brand's heritage.
+• Daniel Riedo (2013–2017) & Catherine Renier (2018–present): Focused on innovation while honoring heritage.

 Today and Tomorrow